 Because it's unlikely that you'll have the foundational layers locally, build the product using the

 serial_build.shscript.
 Going forward, if you want to use the same foundational layers, you need only run the

 build_product.shscript to build the product layer.

-You'll need to specify the appropriate options when you run
+You must specify the appropriate options when you run

 serial_build.sh.
 For PingFederate, the options might look like this: